-1.1 In the Contract, the following expressions have the following meanings, unless inconsistent with the context:

-"Area" means the geographical area within England in respect of which the Contractor is appointed to provide the Services.

-"Associated Company" means any company which is, in relation to another company, its holding company or its subsidiary or a subsidiary of its holding company.
-"Holding company" and "subsidiary" will have the meanings attributed to them in section 736 and 736A of the Companies Act 1985 and section 1159 of the Companies Act 2006.

-"Business Days" means Mondays to Fridays (inclusive) in each week, excluding bank and other public holidays in England.

-"CCN" means a Change Control Note in the form set out in schedule 6.

-"Charges" means the fees subject to clause 8 payable to the Contractor for the provision of the Services calculated in accordance with schedule 3.

-"Commercially Sensitive Information" means the information set out in schedule 1:
+- 1.1 In the Contract, the following expressions have the following meanings, unless inconsistent with the context: - "Area" means the geographical area within England in respect of which the Contractor is appointed to provide the Services. - "Associated Company" means any company which is, in relation to another company, its holding company or its subsidiary or a subsidiary of its holding company.
+"Holding company" and "subsidiary" will have the meanings attributed to them in section 736 and 736A of the Companies Act 1985 and section 1159 of the Companies Act 2006. - "Business Days" means Mondays to Fridays (inclusive) in each week, excluding bank and other public holidays in England. - "CCN" means a Change Control Note in the form set out in schedule 6. - "Charges" means the fees subject to clause 8 payable to the Contractor for the provision of the Services calculated in accordance with schedule 3. - "Commercially Sensitive Information" means the information set out in schedule 9 comprising the information of a commercially sensitive nature relating to: - (a) the Price; - (b) details of the Contractor's Intellectual Property Rights; and - (c) the Contractor's business and investment plans which the Contractor has indicated to DFE that, if disclosed by DFE, would cause the Contractor significant commercial disadvantage or material financial loss.

-- (a) which is provided by the Contractor to DFE in confidence for the period set out in schedule 9; and/or - (b) which constitutes a trade secret.

-"Confidential Information" means any information which has been designated as confidential by either Party in writing or that ought to be considered as confidential (however it is conveyed or on whatever media it is stored) including information the disclosure of which would, or would be likely to, prejudice the commercial interests of any person or trade secrets or Intellectual Property Rights of either Party and all personal data and sensitive personal data within the meaning of the DPA.
-Confidential Information shall not include information which:

-- (a) was public knowledge at the time of disclosure; - (b) was in the possession of the receiving Party, without restriction as to its disclosure, before receiving it from the disclosing Party; - (c) is received from a third party (who lawfully acquired it) without restriction as to its disclosure; or - (d) is independently developed without access to the Confidential Information.
+- "Confidential Information" means any information which has been designated as confidential by either Party in writing or that ought to be considered as confidential (however it is conveyed or on whatever media it is stored) including information the disclosure of which would, or would be likely to, prejudice the commercial interests of any person or trade secrets or Intellectual Property Rights of either Party and all personal data and sensitive personal data within the meaning of the DPA.
+Confidential Information shall not include information which: - (a) was public knowledge at the time of disclosure; - (b) was in the possession of the receiving Party, without restriction as to its disclosure, before receiving it from the disclosing Party; - (c) is received from a third party (who lawfully acquired it) without restriction as to its disclosure; or - (d) is independently developed without access to the Confidential Information.